amiyaamber/com5961/Final Project/README.md

 Dear Bernard,

 I couldn't upload my report, which maybe the size problem.

-So, it would be kind of you to download the report through my website.
+So, it would be kind of you to download the report through my website on the About page.

 (Please open my website in Safari browser.)